Do You Sweat After You Eat? What Your Body Is Trying to Tell You About Your Diet and Health

 Reasons You Sweat After Eating

-Some of the reasons you might sweat after eating include physiological factors, hyperhidrosis, and other medical conditions.
+Reasons you sweat after eating can vary.
+It could be physiological factors, hyperhidrosis, and other medical conditions.
 The best way to find out the cause is to talk to your doctor.

 Psychological Reasons

 In addition to stress and anxiety, anger or fear can also cause you to sweat after eating.
-If you are sweating while eating without any other physical symptoms, check with your doctor or psychiatrist for further examination.
+If you sweat while eating and have no other physical symptoms, contact your doctor.

 Only 10% to 15% of people who sweat after eating seek medical attention.